 Adjunct Professor of Women's Studies

-Karen Kovacik is a Professor of English and Adjunct Professor of Women's Studies at IUPUI.
-Kovacik is an influential member of the staff of the Department of English, where she developed the department's Creative Writing Program.
-Kovacik has served as director of the program since 1999.
+Karen Kovacik is a Professor of English and Director of Graduate Studies for the Department of English.
+She also serves as an Adjunct Professor of Women's Studies.
+Kovacik's passion for creative writing led her to develop the Department of English's Creative Writing Program in 1999.
+Kovacik has directed the program since its inception.
 The Creative Writing Program has been highly successful, facilitating students' travel to national conferences and producing a number of award winning student works.
 Kovacik also coordinates the department's Rufus Reiberg Reading Series, an initiative that brings poets and fiction writers to campus.

 Mary Dankoski, PhD

 Executive Associate Dean for Faculty Affairs and Professional Development, IU School of Medicine

 Lester D. Bibler Scholar and Associate Professor of Family Medicine

 Vice Chair for Faculty and Academic Affairs, IU School of Medicine

 Mary Dankoski is the Executive Associate Dean for Faculty Affairs and Professional Development at the IU School of Medicine.
 She is also the Lester D. Bibler Scholar and an Associate Professor of Family Medicine.
 Dankoski co-chairs the IU School of Medicine Women's Advisory Council and is currently the Vice Chair for Faculty and Academic Affairs.
 She served as interim co-chair of the Department of Family Medicine until April 2011.